Catsys/q-server/README.md

 * Global startup script for /usr/bin or alias.
 To be able to call from anywhere as `q-server put --cmd=''`
 * Mysql driver
 * More drivers for the driver god
+* Once run job in worker by id
+* Kill job by id